ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

    password by visiting the link.
 For more details, please refer to [**Reset Password**](#23-reset-password-)

 #### 5.4.5 Map/Un-map/Re-map User to a Center [**[↑]**](#table-of-content)
+#### A. Map User to a Registration Center
-The portal allows Zonal Admin to map/un-map/re-map the users with the registration center by providing the User ID and registration center ID.
+The portal allows Zonal Admin to map users to the registration center by providing the User ID and registration center ID.
 The registration center must be under the Zonal Admin’s zone.
-The system validates the user ID, registration center ID and the user's role and on successful validation, provides the capability to map/un-map-re-map the user to the registration.
+The system validates the user ID, registration center ID and the user's role.
+On successful validation, the system maps the user to a registration center.

 For more details, please please refer to [**section**](FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-)

+#### B. Un-map User to a Registration Center
+The portal allows Zonal Admin to un-map users to the registration center by providing the User ID and registration center ID.
+The registration center must be under the Zonal Admin’s zone.
+The system validates the user ID, registration center ID and the user's role.
+On successful validation, the system un-maps the user to a registration center.Once user is un-mapped, he/she will be displayed in the available list of users.
+#### C. Rn-map User to a Registration Center
+The portal allows Zonal Admin to re-map users to the registration center by providing the User ID and registration center ID.
+The registration center must be under the Zonal Admin’s zone.
+The system validates the user ID, registration center ID and the user's role.
+On successful validation, the system re-maps the user to a registration center.Once user is re-mapped, he/she will be not displayed in the available list of users

 ## 6. Master Data Management [**[↑]**](#table-of-content)
 ### 6.1 View Master Data Types
 The portal allows Zonal Admin to view the master data type.
 The master data types are configured by the backend process.
 The system validates the user's role who raised the request to view the master data type and provides the master data type on successful validation.
 During the validation, if system does not validate the user's role, then provides an error notification.